findy-network/findy-wallet-pwa/tools/env/README.md

    ![Wallet login](../../docs/wallet-login.gif)

    Now you have the agency services up and running and you have onboarded the first wallet user.

+   Note: you can register only one user per username.
+If you wish to register another user, choose different username.

 1. **Build playground environment with CLI tool.**